codingwithshawnyt/FluxInfer/README.md

 | **VRAM Footprint** | 140 GB | **38 GB** | **📉 3.6x** |
 | **Cost per 1M Tokens** | $2.50 | **$0.35** | **💰 7.1x** |

-> *"FluxInfer isn't just an optimization library; it's a fundamental shift in how we think about compute efficiency."* — **Senior AI Architect, Tech Giant**
+> *"FluxInfer isn't just an optimization library; it's a fundamental shift in how we think about compute efficiency."* — **Senior AI Architect, A Pittsburgh Tech Company**

 ---